Tessil/array-hash/README.md

 Cache conscious hash map for strings based on the "Cache-conscious collision resolution in string hash tables."
 (Askitis Nikolas and Justin Zobel, 2005) paper.

 Due to its cache friendliness, the structure is well-adapted to store strings long enough to hinder the Small String Optimization (SSO).
-But even with shorter string, it provides a good balance between speed and memory usage.
+But even with shorter strings, it provides a good balance between speed and memory usage.

 <p align="center">
   <img src="https://tessil.github.io/images/array_hash.png" width="500px" />